KastnerRG/Read_the_docs/docs/project_aie.rst

 3) Whole Array Matrix Multiplication
 ------------------------------------

+In this example, the above single core matrix multiplication is extended to use all compute tiles of the 4x4 AI Engine array.
 To run the whole array matrix multiplication:
    ``/notebooks/mlir-aie/programming_examples/basic/matrix_multiplication/whole_array``

    ``make run use_iron=1``